clinton-hall/nzbToMedia/README.md

 ### General

+1. Install python 2.7.

-1. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the download client can access these files.
+2. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the download client can access these files.

 	git clone git://github.com/clinton-hall/nzbToMedia.git